Free Hands-On Science Exhibits

 World Of Life

 The World Of Life exhibit was about the human body and healthy eating choice.
-In addition, the exhibit featured living animals from their beginning stages to being born.
+In addition, the exhibit featured live animals from their beginning stages to being born.
 One of my favorite exhibits was the egg to baby chick display.
 The yellow baby chicks looked really soft and cute.

 *Child Zone: There are three discovery rooms for small children to toddler age to have fun and learn about science.